SASE-Drexel/mentorship-2024/_collections/_mentors/2023-10-20-Andrew-Zhang.md

 ### Interests

+videogames, gym, eating

+### What to Expect From Me

 it would look like finn and jake from adventure time.
 I would mentor my mentee by offering great advices (ex. how not to get hustled on campus, best floor to park in drexel parking garage and more)

-### What to Expect From Me

-i like learning new things. (ex. food places, tricks and more)

 ### How I Envision My Relationship With My Mentee(s)